germs-lab/ref_soil/README.md

 ```
 1. Build tree file from RefSoil-DB, Use genbank to get 16s
 ----------
+This documentation shows building 16s tree for Bacteria.
 ### Prepare List
 ```
 python get_list_for_download_from_RefSoil.py RefSoil_v1.txt